jnelssonsmith/shittyShell/README.md

 $
 ```

 You can perform many functions that are available in the terminal you may be familiar with such as changing directory, creating files or dealing with processes.
-I will now list out the different functions and give examples on their usage.
+I suggest typing `help` to get started and better understand the commands included in the shell.